Shanta Dutta: Career

-Dr. Dutta joined Indian Council of Medical Research (ICMR-NICED) in August 1994 as Senior Research Officer (Scientist C) and rose to the post of Scientist G in September 2014.
-On 12 July 2016 she has been selected as the Director & Scientist G at the National Institute of Cholera and Enteric Diseases, Kolkata.
-She has published more than 350 original research articles, review articles in peer-reviewed high impact journals and several book chapters.
-She has four Patents to her credit on enteric vaccines and therapeutics.
-She has become a recognised guide for Ph.D. degree in national Universities to complete the thesis dissertations of research fellows and become an examiner to evaluate Ph.D. thesis.
+Dutta joined Indian Council of Medical Research (ICMR-NICED) in August 1994 as Senior Research Officer (Scientist C) and rose to the post of Scientist G in September 2014.
+On 12 July 2016 she was selected as the Director & Scientist G at the National Institute of Cholera and Enteric Diseases, Kolkata.
+She has published more than 350 articles and several book chapters.
+She has four patents on enteric vaccines and therapeutics.
 She was an active member of Research Advisory Committees (RACs) of various research organizations, member of National Technical Advisory Group on Immunization (NTAGI) in cholera and typhoid subcommittees, member of WHO-Global Task Force on Cholera Control (WHO-GTFCC), member of WHO TRG (Technical Resource Group) for developing TPP (Targeted Product Profile) against typhoid and cholera Rapid diagnostic Tests (RDT) and technical guide for establishing Cholera Treatment Centre in remote places.
-She is a member of WHO SAGE Working Group on Typhoid Vaccines.
+She serves as one of the reviewing members of WHO SAGE Technical Working Group (TWG) on implementation of Typhoid Conjugate Vaccine.

-During 2020, in COVID19 pandemic, she was instrumental to lead ICMR-NICED for dealing with all associated activities and services concerning the prompt diagnosis of suspected cases of COVID, training of the laboratory personnel of all Govt and NGO health facilities across eastern India especially West Bengal on RT PCR assay, to distribute diagnostic kits to West Bengal and neighboring states, to maintain QA/QC assay.
-She spearheaded the research activities at NICED on newly identified virus, took part in the nationwide serosurvey, in pre-market validation of the indigenous PCR kits.
-Under her leadership, NICED has been awarded ABP Ananda Shiksha Samman in 2022 for spreading Education in Eastern India.
+During 2020, in COVID19 pandemic, she was instrumental to lead ICMR-NICED for conducting activities and services concerning the prompt diagnosis of suspected cases of COVID, training laboratory personnel, and distributing diagnostic kits to West Bengal and neighboring states.
+She spearheaded the research activities at NICED, took part in the nationwide serosurvey, in pre-market validation of the indigenous RTPCR kits for COVID diagnosis.
+In recognition to her leadership role during COVID pademic in 2020-2023 for early detection of cases, for taking part in nation wide COVID sero survey, conducting Phase III Covaxin trial and to acknowledge her contributions in controlling enteric diseases as a Public health responsibility, she has been awarded popular "Sera Bangali 2024" award in November 2024 and "DashaBhuja Bangali 2026" award in February 2026.

 Personal life

-She was born as one of the twin sisters; her sister is a child specialist and is in Govt. service.
-Her spouse is a medical doctor and in Govt. service.
-Only son is an engineer with a management degree, serving a MNC.
+She was born as one of twin sisters; her sister is a child specialist.
+Her spouse is a medical consultant and served State Govt.
+Medical College and Hospital as a Professor of Pathology.